Westmount Secondary School: Programs

 Westmount is a multicultural school.
 The student population consists of a variety of religions and ethnicities.
-The school is also home to both Christian and Muslim prayer societies, each meeting occasionally to carry out religious tasks.
+The school is also home to Christian, Muslim and Hindu prayer societies, each meeting occasionally to carry out religious tasks.

-It is currently the only secondary school in Hamilton to make it into the Fraser Institute's top 100 High Schools in Ontario, ranked at #84 out of 718.
+It was previously the only secondary school in Hamilton to make it into the Fraser Institute's top 100 High Schools in Ontario, ranked at #84 out of 718.

 In 2019, its Reach for the Top team – coached by Jay Misuk – became the first team from Hamilton to qualify for the national championship after finishing second at provincials.
 The Westmount team subsequently won the national title match against a team from Lisgar Collegiate Institute.